akhamar/orange-xgs-pon/20_fs_onu.md

 The ONU FS (XGS-ONU-25-20NI) has a limit of 17 mappable VLANs on the bridge.
 This can therefore pose a problem in the case where the OLT goes back a quantity greater than 17 VLANs mapping.

-This UN can be found [here](https://www.fs.com/fr/products/185594.html)
+This ONU can be found [here](https://www.fs.com/fr/products/185594.html)

 A set of sources on the ONU can be found [here](https://hack-gpon.org/xgs/ont-fs-XGS-ONU-25-20NI/)